LocalDigitalChatbots/localdigitalchatbots.github.io/About_Blog.md

 ---
-title: About The Blog
+title: About the blog

 ---

-This Blog will be used for boosting communication.
+On this page, we'll describe:

+*what the blig is for
+*how we're managing it
+*how you can get involved